Starting Friday, October 1, 2021, Americans will experience mail service that is even slower than it was in the middle of the pandemic in 2020.

 The U.S. Postal Service says local mail (same region) should not be affected.
 Additionally, they said that First Class packages are different from regular First Class Mail (standard-sized letters and flats) and that, they do not expect First Class packages to be affected.

-Retailers say they believe they will be affected and have already seen a gross increase in transit times over the past two years.
+Retailers say they are absolutely being affected and have already seen a gross increase in transit times over the past two years.

-In addition to extended transit times, the U.S. Postal Service also announced that starting October 3 through December 26, they will temporarily increase prices on all commercial and retail domestic packages because of the holiday season.
+In addition to extended transit times, the U.S. Postal Service also announced that starting October 3, they will increase prices on all commercial and retail domestic and international packages.